 This information will help you get ready to leave the hospital after your gynecologic surgery or procedure.

 You’ll be ready to leave the hospital when:

 - You’re able to eat solid food.
 It may take several weeks for your appetite to be the same as it was before your surgery.
 You must be able to eat some solid foods before you leave the hospital.

 - You’re not in too much pain.
-You may have some discomfort after surgery, but your doctor will prescribe you pain medication to help.
+You may have some discomfort after surgery, but your healthcare provider will prescribe you pain medication to help.
 The medication should make you comfortable enough to recover at home.

 - You’re able to get up and walk.
 Some people may need to see a physical therapist (PT) to help with their recovery.
 Others may need to go to a rehabilitation facility or nursing home setting.

 Getting Ready to Leave the Hospital

 Your incisions (surgical cuts) may be closed with staples.
-If you go home before the staples are removed, your doctor or nurse will tell you when to make an appointment to have them taken out.
+If you go home before the staples are removed, your healthcare provider will tell you when to make an appointment to have them taken out.

 Some people may go home with:

 - A Foley® catheter (a thin, flexible tube) to drain urine (pee) from their bladder

 - A drain in their abdomen (belly)

 - An open wound

 - An ostomy (opening made in the wall of their abdomen to drain urine or stool)

-If you go home with any of these, your nurse will teach you and your caregiver how to care for them.
+If you go home with any of these, your nurse will teach you how to care for them.
 If you need any supplies, your healthcare provider will order them for you.
 A visiting nurse may come to your home, if needed.

 You’ll get a prescription for medication, instructions on how to care for your incisions, and phone numbers where you can reach your healthcare provider.
 Please keep this information in a safe place.